Jeanne Hébuterne

 Jeanne Hébuterne ([ʒan ebytɛʁn]; 6 April 1898 – 26 January 1920) was a French painter and art model best known as the frequent subject and common-law wife of the artist Amedeo Modigliani.
-She took her own life the day after Modigliani died, and is now buried beside him.
+She died by suicide two days after Modigliani's death, and is now buried beside him.

-Early life
+Early life, family and education

 Jeanne Hébuterne was born in Meaux, Seine-et-Marne, the second child to Achille Casimir Hébuterne (born 1857), who worked at Le Bon Marché, a department store, and Eudoxie Anaïs Tellier Hébuterne (born 1860).
-The family was Roman Catholic.
+The family was staunchly Roman Catholic.

 A beautiful girl, she was introduced to the artistic community in Montparnasse by her brother André Hébuterne, who wanted to become a painter.
 She met several of the then-starving artists and modeled for Tsuguharu Foujita.